AndiEcker/AcuSihotInterfaces/README.md

-# Interfaces between Sihot.PMS and Acumen
+# Interfaces between Sihot.PMS, Acumen and Salesforce

->Tools and processes for to migrate and synchronize system configuration, room status, clients and reservations between Sihot.PMS and Acumen.
+>Tools and processes for to migrate and synchronize system configuration, room status, clients and reservations between Sihot.PMS, Acumen and Salesforce.

 ## Available Commands